SeanBrennan645/pybot-dhewm3/README.md

 This fork of the pybot is being used to assist in research of human-like AI and attempt to further expand on the original pybot for a final year project.<br/>
-The original pybot this version is based from can be found at (https://github.com/gaiusm/pybot-dhewm3)
+The original pybot this version is based from can be found at (https://github.com/gaiusm/pybot-dhewm3) FOR SUPERVISORS!
+This project was created using the university Linux machines in J109 installation notes for running on these machines can be found here (http://floppsie.comp.glam.ac.uk/Southwales/gaius/gameengine/35.html) where the name to run this project will be needed to be used where the original pybot is stated.
+There is also insructions for home machines found here (http://floppsie.comp.glam.ac.uk/Southwales/gaius/gameengine/doom3-install.html)

 _pybot-dhewm3_ is a fork of the dhewm3 project.
 It is experimental code to demonstrate and develop python bots within doom3.
 The python bots